osv-io/blog/README.md

 * blog generated HTML/CSS are under branch **gh-pages**

 ### Update the blog

 1. git clone https://github.com/osv-io/blog.git
 2. cd blog
 3. git checkout source
 4. rake setup_github_pages
      Repository url: https://github.com/osv-io/blog.git
-4.5 cd _deploy
-4.6 git pull origin gh-pages
-4.7 cd ..
 5. do the changes, additions (see below)
 6. rake generate   # Generates posts and pages into the public directory
 7. rake preview    # Watches, and mounts a webserver at [[http://localhost:4000]]
 8. rake deploy     # upload the generated site to branch **gh-pages**

-Step 4.5-7 above is a by pass for a *"Updates were rejected because the tip of your current branch is behind" on the deploy"* error You might not need it.
+In a case you have *"Updates were rejected because the tip of your current branch is behind" on the deploy"* error on deploy, you can bypass it with the following steps before you generate the site (step 6 above):

+1. cd _deploy
+2. git pull origin gh-pages
+3. cd ..

 ### How to add a new post / update a post?
 [[http://octopress.org/docs/blogging/]]